 .25 to 1.00 credit

-For students who plan to take advanced work in psychology and who wish additional preparation in special areas.
+For students who plan to take advanced work in psychology and who want additional preparation in special areas.
 Students initiate contact with a psychology professor or the department chair to identify a topic and preliminary readings.
-A proposal specifying the topic, key words, areas for further reading, a method for communicating the learning, such as a paper or a presentation at a student research conference, and a timeline for the process are set by the student and professor.
-Guidelines for this course are available from the department secretary, the psychology faculty, and on the psychology department web page.
+The student and the professor then work together to craft a proposal specifying the topic, key words and areas for further reading; a method for communicating the learning, such as a paper or a presentation at a student research conference; and a timeline for the process.
+Guidelines for this course are available from the department secretary, the psychology faculty and on the psychology department web page.
 Repeatable for credit.
 Proposal and permission of the supervising faculty member and department chair are required prior to registration.
-Prerequisites: PSY 210, PSY 355/ MTH 345, and PSY 356.
+Prerequisites: PSY 210, PSY 355/MTH 345 and PSY 356.

 .50 to 2.00 credits